SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The emergent[Emergence] process and work must be visible[ScrumPillars,Transparency] to those performing the work[ScrumTeam,Developers] as well as those receiving the work[Stakeholder].
 With Scrum, important decisions are based on the perceived state of its three formal artifacts[ScrumArtifacts].
-Artifacts[ScrumArtifacts] that have low transparency[ScrumPillars,Transparency] can lead to decisions that diminish value and increase risk.
+Artifacts[ScrumArtifacts] that have low transparency[ScrumPillars,Transparency] can lead to decisions that diminish value and increase risk.[Risk]
 Transparency[ScrumPillars,Transparency] enables inspection[ScrumPillars,Inspection].
-Inspection[ScrumPillars,Inspection] without transparency[ScrumPillars,Transparency] is misleading and wasteful.
+Inspection[ScrumPillars,Inspection] without transparency[ScrumPillars,Transparency] is misleading and wasteful.[Risk]

 ## Inspection[ScrumPillars,Inspection]

-The Scrum artifacts[ScrumArtifacts] and the progress toward agreed goals[Commitment,ProductGoal,SprintGoal] must be inspected[ScrumPillars,Inspection] frequently and diligently to detect potentially undesirable variances or problems.
+The Scrum artifacts[ScrumArtifacts] and the progress toward agreed goals[Commitment,ProductGoal,SprintGoal] must be inspected[ScrumPillars,Inspection] frequently and diligently to detect potentially undesirable variances or problems.[Risk]
 To help with inspection[ScrumPillars,Inspection], Scrum provides cadence[Cadence] in the form of its five events[ScrumEvents].

 Inspection[ScrumPillars,Inspection] enables adaptation[ScrumPillars,Adaptation].
-Inspection[ScrumPillars,Inspection] without adaptation[ScrumPillars,Adaptation] is considered pointless[ScrumValues,Courage].
+Inspection[ScrumPillars,Inspection] without adaptation[ScrumPillars,Adaptation] is considered pointless[ScrumValues,Courage].[Risk]
 Scrum events[ScrumEvents] are designed to provoke change[ScrumPillars,Adaptation].

 ## Adaptation[ScrumPillars,Adaptation]